 This example provides possible physical layer parameter choices for a 2-PLP TDM service using a single subframe.
-This multiple PLP configuration uses the common waveform parameters (FFT size, guard interval and pilot patterns), and hence, 16K FFT and $D_x=6$, $D_y=2$ are used for this example to accommodate both mobile and fixed services.
+This multiple PLP configuration uses the same waveform parameters (FFT size, guard interval and pilot patterns) for both PLPs, and hence, 16K FFT and D_x =6, D_y =2 are used for this example to accommodate both mobile and fixed services.
 Due to the use of a multiple PLP configuration within a subframe, the HTI mode is configured as the time interleaver choice, which requires an integer number of FEC Blocks allowing inevitable dummy modulation values at the end of a subframe.